jasononggo/docs/EMAIL.md

 **MTA-STS**

 Like all mail providers, Gmail uses Simple Mail Transfer Protocol (SMTP) to send and receive messages.
-SMTP alone does not provide security, and many SMTP servers don’t have added security to prevent malicious attacks.
+SMTP alone does not provide security, and **many SMTP servers don’t have added security to prevent malicious attacks**.
+Thus being said, you should analyze the TLS reporting before taking decision.

-Do note, **if you communicate with Chinese company who use @companydomain.com** instead of @gmail.com or else, it is recommended not to set up MTA-STS to **avoid email from not getting through**.
-Chinese company are not accustomed to use email and it is likely they self-host the SMTP server and unknowingly does not comply with MTA-STS.
+# Set up SMTP relay service with the Sender Rewriting Scheme

+Reference: [SMTP Relay: Route outgoing non-Gmail message through Google[(https://support.google.com/a/answer/2956491?hl=en)

+From the technical point of view, you have 2 options to automate forwarding email:
+1. Use SMTP server to forward the email and end up with for example `FROM: catchall@companydomain.com` header on every forwaded email

+Business-wise, you should not use SMTP server to forward the email.
+Do note, most of non-technical user rely on `FROM:` header to identify who send the email and possibly query the email for future use.
+For example, automated forwading email with `FROM: catchall@companydomain.com` would prove harder to query mail sent by a specific individual.

+2. Use SMTP relay service with the sender rewriting scheme to relay the email and end up with for example `FROM: sender@gmail.com via companydomain.com`

+> The sender rewriting scheme provides for recovering the original envelope address, so that if a bounce does arrive, it can be forwarded along the reverse path—with an empty envelope sender this time.
+While there are other workarounds, SRS is a fairly general one.